Museums closed Native American exhibits 6 months ago. Tribes are still waiting to get items back

 In Chicago, the Field Museum has established a Center for Repatriation after covering up several cases in its halls dedicated to ancient America and the peoples of the coastal Northwest and Arctic.

-The museum has also since returned four items back to tribes, with another three pending, through efforts that were underway before the new regulations, according to spokesperson Bridgette Russell.
+The museum has completed four repatriations to tribes involving around 40 items over the past six months, with at least three more repatriations pending involving additional items.
+Those repatriations were through efforts that were underway before the new regulations, according to Field Museum spokesperson Bridgette Russell.

 At the Cleveland Museum in Ohio, a case displaying artifacts from the Tlingit people in Alaska has been reopened after their leadership gave consent, according to Todd Mesek, the museum’s spokesperson.
 But two other displays remain covered up, with one containing funerary objects from the ancient Southwest to be redone with a different topic and materials.